Follow This Page

 While an accessible platform helps, accessibility is easily compromised if posts are not created in an accessible format.
 Be sure to follow all the guidance we have outlined on the Making Accessible Content page.

-Questions to Ask Potential Vendors
+Accessibility Questions to Ask Potential Vendors

 - Be sure to discuss all aspects of a platform’s support for accessibility with its reps before making a commitment.
 Questions to ask: